comic/grand-challenge.org/app/docs/evaluation.rst

 |project_name| has a system for automatically evaluating new submissions.
-Challenge administrators upload their own Docker containers that will be executed by Celery workers when a new submission in uploaded by a participant.
+Challenge administrators upload their own Docker containers that will be executed by Lambda Tasks when a new submission in uploaded by a participant.

 Evaluation Container Requirements
 ---------------------------------